andyclarke-okta/NewUserRegistration/README.md

 *   Access to an Okta tenant with Okta Workflows enabled for your org
 *   Email service, in this sample O365 is used.
 Configure O365 Workflow Connector.
 *   Create Okta group named "AcmeUsers"
-*   Create HTTP Connector for API stub Auth = none
+*   The External API calls in this sample are using a mock API.
+Create HTTP Connector for mock API Auth = none

 ## Setup Steps